petershin/liferay-learn/docs/dxp/latest/en/site-building/sites/site-membership/adding-members-to-sites.md

 * [Managing Site Membership](#managing-site-membership)
 * Configuring Users to Automatically Join a Site
-* [Creating Teams](./creating-teams-for-sites.md) or groups of Site Members for various site functions
+* [Creating Teams](./creating-teams-for-sites.md) or groups of site members for various site functions

 The steps below show how to add users manually to sites and how to provide options for self-management.